Fomono/prototype/README.md

 # Project - Fomono

 Fomono is an android app that helps users to never miss the things they love.
 It pulls data from several API's including Eventbrite, Yelp, Fandango, and possibly more to aggregate event data and send user notifications based on new events and/or events happening nearby.
 Users can choose categories of events/movies and subcategories to cater to their interests.
-Users can also manually search for events for any location and see what's going down!
+Users can also manually search for events for any location and see what's going down

+API (4/17/2017):
+1. Events(EventBrite)
+2. Eats(Yelp)
+3. Movies(MovieDB)

-Time spent: 60 hours spent in total
+Time spent: 120 hours spent in total

 ## User Stories